 See the recipe card for quantities.

-- Avocado Oil Mayonniase - Gives the recipe an added creaminess.
+Avocado Oil Mayonnaise - Gives the recipe an added creaminess.
 We made this recipe using avocado oil mayonnaise, but use any favorite mayonnaise (regular, low fat, keto, fat free) that you like.
-Vegans use a vegan mayonniase.
-Another popular mayo is Kewpie mayonnaise which is an asian style mayonnaise, that it uses all egg yolks instead of whole eggs.
+Vegans use vegan mayonnaise.
+Another popular mayo is Kewpie mayonnaise which is an Asian style mayonnaise, that it uses all egg yolks instead of whole eggs.
 It also contains rice wine vinegar and sugar.

-- Seaweed Snack Squares - Are what make this dish as close to a sushi roll as you can get.
+Seaweed Snack Squares - These are what make this dish as close to a sushi roll as you can get.
 Any dried roasted seaweed will work, but remember you will need to cut the sheets into squares.

 Equipment and tools needed to make this recipe: